 Two points needed to be noted.
 First, as pointed out above, the Supreme Court is in principle, the highest court at the apex of the judicial pyramid in the Cameroonian legal system.
 Besides its traditional role as an appellate court that ensures the proper application of the law by reviewing judgments and rulings of lower courts, the Supreme Court contributes to the transparent management of the state’s finances and that of the decentralized public and local authorities through the auditing of accounts.
 The Supreme Court also sits as the Constitutional Council, pending the setting up of this institution in accordance with the provisions of the 1996 constitution.

 The organization and functioning of the Supreme Court is laid down in Law No.2006/016 of 29 December 2006.
-It consists of four benches; the Judicial bench, the Administrative bench, the Audit bench and the Panel of Joint benches.
+It consists of; the judicial bench, the Administrative bench, the Audit bench, the Panel of Joint benches and the Full Bench.
 Each bench is divided into divisions.
 Judges are assigned to the different benches by the Chief Justice after consultations with the bureau of the Supreme Court.
 The bench presidents assign judges to the different divisions.
 Secondly, since the entry into force of the OHADA treaty, the Supreme Court now shares jurisdiction in commercial matters with the Common Court of Justice and Arbitration (CCJA) in Abidjan.
 In fact, since article 15 of this treaty allows final appeals to be submitted directly by a party to the proceedings to the CCJA or on referral by the Supreme Court, the former is now the final court of appeal in such matters.
 A number of cases from the two Anglophone regions have been referred directly to the CCJA; bypassing the Supreme Court.
 With no common law trained judges in Abidjan coupled with the fact that all the official OHADA documents were until fairly recently only available in French, this has been perceived amongst many Anglophone jurists as one of the most invidious threats to the continuity of English law in Cameroon’s uncertain mixed system.

 The Ministry of Justice directs, coordinates and supervises Government policy with regard to the administration of justice as well as oversees and supervises its key actors.
 The latter are made up of persons who dispense or demand justice, such as judges of the bench and prosecuting judges and the auxiliaries of justice who ensure the smooth operation of the administration of justice by either assisting the judge, for instance Court Registrars and judicial police officers, or assisting the parties such as, advocates and notaries.

-The judges who preside over Customary Law Courts are usually appointed by the Minister of Justice from notables and other persons knowledgeable in the customs and traditions of the area to be served.
+As pointed out earlier, those who preside over Customary Law Courts are usually appointed by the Minister of Justice from community elders and other persons knowledgeable in the customs and traditions of the area to be served.
 Other judges are appointed from persons with at least a Master's degree in law who have undergone two- year training at the National School of Administration and Magistracy (ENAM) in Yaoundé.
 Entry into the school is by competitive examination, and on graduation, the intending judge may be appointed either to the bench or to the prosecution department.
-As a career profession, a judge’s progress depends on seniority and the ability to impress senior judges, although increasingly, political loyalty and reliability is beginning to count.
+As a career profession, a judge’s progress depends on seniority and the ability to impress senior judges, although increasingly, political loyalty and reliability is the decisive factor.

 An intending advocate must be a Cameroonian with a law degree who has obtained a certificate of proficiency to practice.
 This certificate is issued only after two years of pupilage followed by passing a qualifying examination.
 All advocates are members of the Cameroon Bar Association, which amongst other things maintains discipline amongst members of the profession.